joaoreboucas1/papyrus_chess/README.md

-# Chess
+# Papyrus Chess

 **NOTE: this is a work in progress!**

-Small chess program written in C as an exercise.
+Small chess program written in C.

 ## Build Dependencies